 Aetiology.

-Cholesteatomas most commonly originate from a retraction pocket in the pars flaccida or the posterosuperior part of the pars tensa.
-The initiating factor is likely the dysfunction of the Eustachian tube, resulting in negative middle ear pressure.
+Cholesteatoma, a benign cystic structure with a keratinizing epithelial lining, is a hallmark of AAD.
+It typically originates from a retraction pocket in the pars flaccida or posterosuperior pars tensa due to Eustachian tube dysfunction and negative middle ear pressure.
 Due to their greater blood supply compared with the rest of the tympanic membrane, the pars flaccida and the posterosuperior quadrant of the pars tensa are more susceptible to inflammatory cell infiltration in acute otitis media (AOM) and otitis media with effusion (OME).
 This susceptibility may result in a thinner fibrous layer in these areas compared to the rest of the tympanic membrane.
+Cholesteatomas can also arise from epithelial metaplasia or migration through a pre-existing tympanic membrane perforation.
+Cholesteatoma causes local destruction by releasing enzymes like collagenase and proteolytic enzymes, leading to bone erosion and complications.

 Pathology.